 The mandatory elements for declaration of a method are the type of the return value <return_type>, the name of the method <method_name> and the opening and the closing brackets – "(" and ")".

 The parameter list <params_list> is not mandatory.
-We use it to pass data to the method, which we declare, when this is required.
+We use it to pass data to the method, when this is required.

-We know, if the return type <return_type> is void, then <return_statement> can be declared without the return statement.
-If <return_type> is different from void, the method has to return a result with the help of the reserved word return and an expression, which is from the type <return_type> or a compatible one.
+If the return type <return_type> is void, then <return_statement> is omitted.
+If <return_type> is different from void, then the method has to return a result with the help of the reserved word return and an expression, which is from the same type as <return_type> or of a compatible type.

-The work, which the method has to do, is situated in the method body, enclosed in curly brackets – "{" and "}".
+The work, which the method has to do, is defined in the method body, enclosed in curly brackets – "{" and "}".

-We already discussed some of the access modifiers that can be used in the declaration of a method in the section "Visibility of Methods and Fields" we will review in details this again.
+We will revise some of the access modifiers that can be used in the declaration of a method, already discussed in the section "Visibility of Methods and Fields".

 The static modifier will be explained in depth in the section "Static Classes and Static Members".